tableau/hyper-db/website/docs/hyper-api/hyper_process.md

 :::note
-The database file format version `4` will be supported by Tableau Desktop/Server/Prep 2024.3 and never product versions.
+The database file format version `4` will be supported by Tableau Desktop/Server/Prep 2024.3 and newer product versions.
 :::

 <!-- ### Experimental Settings {#experimentalsettings}